+The Board noted that the advertisement was aired at 7pm.
 The Board noted the advertiser's response that radio stations themselves apply certain restrictions to the advertisements for these types of adult products and that the advertisement was aired appropriately within the restrictions of the particular stations.
-The Board noted the advertisement had been heard after 5pm on a Saturday afternoon and considered that the content of the advertisement was not sexually explicit or inappropriate in the context of a broad listening audience which could include children.
+The Board noted that some members of the community would prefer that this product was not advertised at all but considered that in this instance, in the context of an advertisement aired at 7pm on the radio, the advertisement was not strongly sexualised and was not inappropriate for a broad audience which could include children.

-The Board considered that the advertisement did treat the issue of sex, sexuality and nudity with sensitivity to the relevant audience.

-The Board determined that the advertisement did not breach Section 2.4 of the Code.
+The Board considered that the advertisement did treat the issue of sex, sexuality and nudity with sensitivity to the relevant broad radio audience and determined that the advertisement did not breach Section 2.4 of the Code.